Pawan-789/Portfolio/README.md

 This is a prototype of my portfolio

 I have used :-
-tailwindcss
+tailwindcss,
-Lenis for smooth scroll
+Lenis for smooth scroll,
 GSAP